Sam Taylor-Johnson: Personal life

 Taylor-Johnson has had cancer twice.
 In December 1997, at age 30, she was treated for colon cancer.
 In 2000, she was diagnosed with breast cancer.

-She practices yoga and Transcendental Meditation, of which she says, "I wouldn’t be able to survive everything without the meditation that I do.
-It’s what I think has made me able to cope with the madness."
+Taylor-Johnson practices yoga and Transcendental Meditation, of which she says, "I wouldn't be able to survive everything without the meditation that I do.
+It's what I think has made me able to cope with the madness".

 Taylor-Johnson was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to the arts.

 Marriages and children

-Taylor-Johnson married art dealer and gallerist Jay Jopling in 1997; they had two daughters together, born in April 1997 and 2007, respectively.
+She married art dealer and gallerist Jay Jopling in 1997; they have two daughters together, born in April 1997 and September 2006.
 In September 2008, the couple announced that they were separating amicably after 11 years of marriage.

-Taylor-Johnson began a relationship with Nowhere Boy actor Aaron Johnson after meeting on the 2009 set of the film when he was 18 and she was 42.
+She began a relationship with actor Aaron Johnson soon after filming wrapped on the 2009 set of Nowhere Boy.
+The couple met when Johnson auditioned for the role of John Lennon in Nowhere Boy in late 2008.

 The couple announced their engagement at the film's premiere in October 2009.
-They married at Babington House, Somerset, on 21 June 2012 and both took the name Taylor-Johnson.
-The couple have two daughters together, born in 2010 and 2012.
-They live in Los Angeles, California.
+They married at Babington House, Somerset, on 21 June 2012 and both took the surname Taylor-Johnson.
+They have two daughters together, born on 7 July 2010 and on 18 January 2012.
+They split time between Los Angeles, California, and a farm near Bruton, Somerset, in England.

 Discography

-Taylor-Johnson has released three songs in collaboration with Pet Shop Boys:
+She has released three songs in collaboration with Pet Shop Boys: